Lamekhova/-voting-app/README.md

 ## How to test

-There are 36 tests for service layer.
+There are 36 integration tests.
 Application uses H2 database so you don't need to install anything, H2 works in memory.
 You need to create a new environment variable with project's root.
 That's all, you can run tests.
 For controllers test you can use Git Bash or Postman.
 There are 22 endpoints.